BnMcG/HomeAssistant-RoboVac/README.md

   - platform: eufyrobovac
     name: NotARobot
     ip_address: 192.168.0.123
-    local_code: ABCDEFGH
+    username: your_eufy_username
+    password: your_eufy_password
 ```

-## Local Code
-You must have the local code for your RoboVac.
-The easiest way to find this is to run the Eufy app while your
-phone is connected with USB debugging.
-You can then use logcat and grep for the localCode value.
-It will be a
-16 character string.
+## Why do you need my Eufy credentials?
+Each Eufy RoboVac has its own 'local code' - this is essentially a password that the app uses to authenticate with the RoboVac.
+This code can be retrieved from the Eufy API by logging in with your username and password, and finding the device using its IP address.
+By providing the component with your username and password, this can be done automatically.